 When to use: “I’m just off down to the dairy to pick up some milk”

-- Eftpos – this is short for Electronic Payment System and is the way Kiwis pay for everything.
+- Eftpos – this is short for Electronic Fund Transaction Point of Sale and is the way Kiwis pay for everything.
 Used to describe both the cash machine and the card swipe in dairies, restaurants, shops – everywhere really.
 You will be faced with 3 options when using an Eftpos – cheque, savings and credit – if in doubt go with cheque!

 When to use: In the dairy – “So that’s a pint of milk and some lollies” “I’ll pay on Eftpos”